 Usually a very positive, upbeat glass is half full type of person, that incident caused me to spiral into depression and extreme anxiety.
 I cried all morning and I just kept thinking about how hard I had been working, how I poured my life into my work, and how things just keep happening to screw it up.

-Last month, the heat broke.
+A couple weeks after, my heat broke.
 That was $700 something.
 Then my vacuum cleaner. $300.
-Last week my internet just went down inexplicably.
-That was an entire day lost of work.
-Also last week, I had to go have some tests to rule out some really, really bad diseases.
+Shortly after, I had to go have some tests done to rule out some really, really bad diseases.
 So, I basically worked all week, but in the back of my mind always wondering if I was going to be OK health wise.